lucassant0s/nexo-test/README.md

-# Nexo Test - Docker Compose with Spring Boot, MongoDB, NGINX
+Docker Compose with Spring Boot, MongoDB, NGINX

 ## What you'll build
 - A simple Spring Boot application  with MongoDB and NGINX running inside Docker containers